nightscout/trio-docs/docs/usage/features/bolus-calculator.md

 The next step in the bolus calculation is the adjustment for current insulin on board (IOB).
 To prevent the calculator from giving you insulin already given, it subtracts your current IOB.

-This will also replace any missing insulin that may have occurred after basal suspension.
+This will also replace any missing insulin that may have occurred after basal reduction or suspension.
 If you are trending low before a meal, this will add any negative IOB to return you to baseline basal in preparation for addressing your insulin needed for the incoming carbs.

 Let's look at how Trio addresses both positive and negative IOB:

-??? question "**Postive IOB**: Bill currently has 1.0 units of insulin on board (IOB) from previous manual boluses and SMBs.
+??? question "**Postive IOB**: Bill currently has 1.0 units of insulin on board (IOB) from previous SMBs, manual boluses, and/or increased temp basal rates.
 How will the bolus calculator adjust for this IOB?"

     ??? info "Here is the formula you will need:"